skip to main |

 Other interior upgrades include new blue back lighting for the gauges, more contoured seats and, Chrysler says, vastly improved interior materials.

+Like its Dodge Charger platform mate, the new 300 features a very thorough facelift, leaving elements of the current design somewhat intact.
+The interior is clearly vastly improved, addressing what was often the biggest complaint with the previous generation of the vehicle.
 Although the windshield is more steeply raked, the upright proportions, boxy roofline, and purposeful stance clearly recall the car that nabbed our Golden Calipers back in 2005.
 But now it's more refined and less cartoonish.
 Gone are the slab sides and sharp creases that hint at Gotham City chase scenes and staccato tommy-gun fire.
 Though the muscular wheel arches remain, softer lines and smoother arcs shape the hood and trunklid, while chrome-trimmed taillights serve as a dramatic flourish to this top-hat-to-spats reformulation.
 The LED daytime running lights are arranged in the shape of a "C" in Chrysler's honor.
+Underpinning the new 300 will be Chrysler’s new LY architecture — essentially a heavy rework of the outgoing LX chassis.
+However, some components have been carried over.
+Fiat is said be planning future cars on the LY platform as well.

 In order to improve fuel economy, Chrysler employed a combination of improved aerodynamics, axle ratios and drivetrains for the latest 300.
 At the heart of the improvements is Chrysler's all-new Pentastar V6 engines.